IMAX 4K Laser Projection

 How is the new IMAX sound system superior to a competing immersive audio format like Dolby Atmos?

-Dolby Atmos, DTS:X and Auro-3D or whatever Barco end up calling their system, are all really good systems when compared to what they used to have in terms of emanating a sound from a specific location within the theatre but to be blunt that’s where it stops.
-So for their systems they go into a multiplex and they don’t know how the room has been acoustically treated, which is important because the room has just as much impact on the sound as the equipment and the initial recording.
-So they don’t have control over that, in addition the cinema chain is buying its speakers, amplifiers and other components from different suppliers and they’re generic off-the-shelf, so they can only be optimised so much.
-The other problem with the object-orientated system is that every theatre may have a different number of loudspeakers and so they very smartly designed their systems where they’ll mix the objects to handle up to 64 channels to support these objects but recognising that one theatre might have 12 speakers throughout and one might have 64.
-So the decoder in the theatre has to figure out how its going to break those objects up.
-So in a sense it’s making creative decisions, although it isn’t actually being creative, it’s just doing the maths but it’s redistributing objects which is differentiating one theatre sound from another.
+Dolby Atmos, DTS:X, and Auro-3D or whatever Barco end up calling their system, are all really good systems when compared to what they used to have in terms of emanating a sound from a specific location within the theatre but to be blunt that’s where it stops.
+So for their systems, they go into a multiplex and they don’t know how the room has been acoustically treated, which is important because the room has just as much impact on the sound as the equipment and the initial recording.
+So they don’t have control over that, in addition, the cinema chain is buying its speakers, amplifiers and other components from different suppliers and they’re generic off-the-shelf, so they can only be optimized so much.
+The other problem with the object-orientated system is that every theatre may have a different number of loudspeakers and so they very smartly designed their systems where they’ll mix the objects to handle up to 64 channels to support these objects but recognizing that one theatre might have 12 speakers throughout and one might have 64.
+So the decoder in the theatre has to figure out how it's going to break those objects up.
+So in a sense, it’s making creative decisions, although it isn’t actually being creative, it’s just doing the maths but it’s redistributing objects which are differentiating one theatre sound from another.